calamintha101/github-pages-with-jekyll/my-project.md

 ---
 layout: page
-title: "PAGE TITLE"
+title: "My Project"
-permalink: /myproject/contact/
+permalink: /:title/
 ---

 This is the description of my project.